leonp/leonp.github.io/about/index.md

 nav-weight: 6
 img: lp-library2.jpg
 alt: Leon Paternoster
 description: "I&#8217;ve got several years&#8217; experience of building fast and secure websites and apps.
-I specialise in moving services, such as self-service, document storage and library management systems, from clients to the cloud."
+I also manage web and customer service teams."
 ---

 <div class="c-link-underline">

     <p>I'm Leon, digital manager at <a href="https://www.suffolklibraries.co.uk">Suffolk Libraries</a>.
 I manage our web and customer service teams, as well as <a href="/work/">several IT projects</a>.
 I also help manage our network and staff and public PCs.
-My remit is anything running over the internet and on a screen.</p>
+My remit is <strong>anything running over the internet and on a screen</strong>.</p>

     <p>Suffolk County Council contracts us to run the county's library service.</p>